-**New for 2019** Students applying for either the MA SLP or the AuD program who have not taken a Child Language Development course will take an online course in Summer 2019.
-All applicants with degrees in areas other than CSD must have their degree conferred no later than Spring 2019 in order to be considered for admission to the 2019 class.
+All applicants with degrees in areas other than CSD must have their degree conferred no later than Spring 2024 in order to be considered for admission to the Fall 2024 class.

-Applications for the professional degree programs (AuD and MA) must be completed and verified by CSDCAS by February 1, 2019.
-A verified application means that it has been e-submitted, payment has been received, and ALL documentation (official transcripts, official GRE scores, letters of recommendation, and your personal statement and analysis essay) has been received.
+Applications for the professional degree programs (AuD and MA) must be completed and verified by CSDCAS by February 1, 2024.
+A verified application means that it has been e-submitted, payment has been received, the electronic transcript has been completed, and ALL documentation has been received.
 We recommend that you e-submit your application at least four weeks in advance of the February 1st deadline to ensure the application is verified on time.

-International students are required to take the GRE and the TOEFL or IELTS and submit official scores for both with their applications.
+International students are required to take the TOEFL, IELTS, or Duolingo English Test and submit official scores with their applications if they graduated from a university where the primary language of instruction was not English.
 All international students MUST have an external organization evaluate their transcripts (e.g., WES – World Education Services) at the time they apply and have those results sent directly to CSDCAS.

 It is the student's responsibility to monitor the status of the CSDCAS application and ensure that all materials are received and verified by the deadline.
 An incomplete application cannot be reviewed by the Admissions Committee.